wallarm/product-documentation/docs/latest/installation/se-connector.md

 # Security Edge Connectors <a href="../../../about-wallarm/subscription-plans/#security-edge"><img src="../../../images/security-edge-tag.svg" style="border: none;"></a>

-The **Wallarm Security Edge** service offers a streamlined way to deploy Wallarm nodes for [**connectors**](connectors/overview.md) in a Wallarm‑hosted environment.
-Deployed and fully managed by Wallarm across geographically distributed locations, the service provides robust protection for your entire API landscape without the need for any onsite installation.
+The **Security Edge** platform provides a streamlined, managed service for deploying nodes across geographically distributed locations within a Wallarm-hosted environment.
+One of its key deployment options is the [**connector**](connectors/overview.md) node deployment, offering robust protection for your entire API landscape without the need for any onsite installation.

 ![!](../images/waf-installation/security-edge/connectors/traffic-flow.png)